BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 __What I'm going to show you is:__

-* How to write Elixir simple rules for game of life with tests
+* How to write rules for game of life with tests in Elixir
-* Parallel jobs across actors so we utilize all CPU cores
+* Parallel tasks across lightweight processes (actors) so we utilize all CPU cores
 * How to distribute work across nodes so the game can be executed by many servers in the cluster
-* How to use GenServer, TaskSupervisor and Agents in Elixir
+* How to use GenServer behaviour, TaskSupervisor and Agents in Elixir

-This is a very simple project and the full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).
+This project and the full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).

 # Demo